 As mentioned in my previous article, our first internal CTF included an offensive security category called Kaos Corp.
 Since there are multiple hosts in the environment, it’s better to break it into a series.
-In this article, we will concentrate on the host with a DNS name of Habanero.
+In this article, we will concentrate on the host with a hostname of Habanero.

 You are a security lead at a renowned University directly supporting the prestigious Scoville Lab.
 It is a research institute focused on leveraging unprecedented biotechnology techniques to advance the use of capsaicin (8-methyl-N-vanillyl-6-nonenamide) for medical and industrial applications.